 All prospective students must be beyond the age of compulsory school attendance and must be 18 years old upon completion of their program.

-Admission to the Advanced Cosmetology, Cosmetology, Advanced Esthetician, Esthetician, Barbering and Manicurist programs requires completing the Texas Department of Licensure and Regulations Permit Application.
+Admission into the school's Barbering, Advanced Cosmetology, Cosmetology, Advanced Esthetician, Esthetician, Manicurist, and Massage Therapy programs requires completing the Texas Department of Licensure and Regulations Permit Application.
 Milan covers the nonrefundable \$25 fee for all students.